 Cruxes: can be overly aggressive.

 The Innocent type has the personality of an angel and reminds us what the world would be like if we would stop all of the foolish things we do.
 Typically naive and impressed easily with everything and by anything.
-These types of people tend to be happy, peaceful and show sheer positivity and optimism.
+These types of people tend to be happy and peaceful, and show sheer positivity and optimism.
 Normally, the only thing they want is to have more happiness and peace for all.

 Cruxes: can be overly passive and unrealistic.